 4.2.1.2 Auxiliary Forces

 Auxiliary forces were probably the least understood and largely ignored troops of the Ottoman army.
 Their numbers actually exceeded the standing corps, but they remained in their shadow [23].
-Ottoman army had significant help from some auxiliary forces in their campaigns.
+The Ottoman army had significant help from some auxiliary forces in their campaigns.
 At the time of Süleyman I these auxiliary troops numbered 30,180 [30].
 There was a wide variety of these forces; the most important ones are listed below.

 (a) Tatars.